srmainwaring/curio_firmware/README.md

 ```

 From the Arduino IDE open the sketch and adjust configuration settings
-as required.
-Finally compile the sketch and download it to your Arduino.
+described in the section below as required.
+Finally compile the sketch
+and download it to your Arduino.

 ## Configuration